 Palisades Village is led by a highly qualified executive staff and board of directors with decades of high-level experience in a wide range of fields, who tirelessly work to help the organization fulfill its vision.
 Learn more about our staff and board below.

-Erica Blanton came to Palisades Village in 2016 to be Office Manager and Program Coordinator.
+Erica Blanton came to Palisades Village in 2016 to coordinate programs and volunteers as well as manage the office.
 In her previous position, she worked with older adults as a Senior Transition Manager, sometimes helping them find more supportive housing but often making their current home work better so they could age in place.
 Before that she had an extensive career in advertising, marketing and communications, first with Earle Palmer Brown in Bethesda, Maryland where she advanced to the position of Vice President and Media Director, and then as a Partner and Managing Director for Harmonic International, LLC in Baltimore.
 She has also managed her own consulting firm.
-She volunteers with the National Park Service at Peirce Mill and various local arts organizations.
+She volunteers with the Girl Scouts and various local arts organizations.
 Her daughter is enrolled at the Duke Ellington School of the Arts.

 Arne Paulson, President, Foxhall